/** * FAQ Accordion * Handles expand/collapse behavior for FAQ items */

 Why Jibble Is Best for Tight Budgets

-Free time tracking usually means stripped down.
+Free time tracking usually means stripped-down time tracking.
 Jibble breaks that rule.
 It's a real time clock that's free for unlimited users, and the free plan covers mobile and kiosk punching, GPS, and facial recognition to stop buddy punching, all at no cost.
 For a grassroots nonprofit or an all-volunteer group, that can be the whole solution.

 Key Features